 Visit the Clover Hill living history village just a few miles away where you can enjoy a glimpse into the daily life of the past (1840-1920).
 Browse through the many historic buildings, including a log cabin, chapel, one-room schoolhouse, working blacksmith shop, general store, and post office.
 Experiencing the village in the fall is spectacular!

-Spend part of your day in jail with a visit to the Appomattox County Historical Museum.
+Spend part of your day in jail with a visit to the Appomattox County Historical Society Museum and Library.
 Housed in the former jail, this museum houses a turn-of-the-century one-room school, a doctor's office, a jail cell, plus numerous artifacts and interesting memorabilia of the past.

 Enjoy an elegant meal at The Babcock House, an 1884 Victorian where your dinner reservations can be secured near the fire inside on crisp evenings or taken outside if it's warm.